 Review white papers, technical reports, updates, and frequently asked questions (FAQs) produced by the MMAP team.

 Presentations and Webinars

 Access presentations and webinars conducted on a range of topics related to implementing and assessing the impact of multiple measures assessment.

 Note: While these resources are generally for pilot colleges participating in the Multiple Measures Assessment Project, they are available to any California community college stakeholder interested in learning more about how to adopt this approach.

 News and Events

-Check out these upcoming events from the Multiple Measures Assessment Project.
+Stay tuned for upcoming events from the Multiple Measures Assessment Project.